 The Eastern Tour - 3 Days' Walking

-The Eastern Tour: Keswick to Windermere in 3 Days Walking Code: TLE4
+The Eastern Tour: Keswick to Ambleside in 3 Days Walking Code: TLE4

-This is a shorter option for those with less time, taking in the popular tourist hotspots of Keswick and Grasmere before finishing in Windermere.
+This is a shorter option for those with less time, taking in the popular tourist hotspots of Keswick and Grasmere before finishing in Ambleside.

-This is a shorter option for those with less time, taking in the popular tourist hot-spots of Keswick and Grasmere before finishing in Windermere.
+This is a shorter option for those with less time, taking in the popular tourist hot-spots of Keswick and Grasmere before finishing in Ambleside.

 |Day 1||Travel to Keswick for your first nights accommodation|